Overview

 Troubleshooting

-During troubleshooting, we identified that for every PowerShell script executed by EC, EC was getting additional data which was not relevant as a result EC was unable to perform operations as expected.
+During troubleshooting, we identified that for every PowerShell script executed by EC, EC was getting additional data that was not relevant; as a result, EC was unable to perform operations as expected.

 As an Example: